TimofonicJunkRoom/withLinux/util/extend-screen-with-vnc.md

 * Press F8 to pop up a menu in vncclient

 * use `xrandr --output DVI-0 --primary` to move your pannel.

+* You can use any device to extend your screen as long as it has vnc client, and is able to connect your computer and x11vnc server.
+For example, Another linux laptop is applicable, when it has any vnc viewer.
+An Android phone is applicable too, all that you need is to install an vnc viewer on your phone.